jgerstmayr/EXUDYN/docs/RST/trackerlog.rst

 **********
 Known bugs
 **********

+ * :textred:`open BUG 1889:` symbolic
+    - description:  GetLoad and similar functions do not work with symbolic user functions and raise TypeError: Object of type 'exudyn.exudynCPP.symbolic.UserFunction' is not an instance of 'function'; see also issue with mbs.GetDictionary()
+    - date raised: 2024-10-11

  * :textred:`open BUG 1772:` item.GetDictionary
     - description:  item.GetDictionary not working for new user function interface with symbolic user function